‘The Bachelor’ 2017 Spoilers: Nick Viall Reveals If He’s Falling In Love With Rachel Lindsay

 A photo posted by Rachel Lindsay (@therachlindsay) on

-Reality Steve has already shared spoilers on his blog that Nick and Rachel will finally get their one-on-one when the group heads to New Orleans for episode 5.
+Reality Steve has already shared spoilers on his blog that Nick and Rachel will finally get their one-on-one when the group heads to New Orleans for Episode 5.
 Their date was even spoiled on social media in real time when fans caught glimpses of the two together out and about New Orleans back in October.
 The two were obviously very into each other during their date.

 Nick and Rachel went to Café du Monde, danced a little in the streets of New Orleans, had a romantic dinner and finally ended up at a piano bar where Lolo performed for them.
 Viall reportedly had a great time with Rachel and Nick did give her the rose.
 How strong are Nick and Rachel’s feelings for one another after their one-on-one?